 For over fifty years, COGEBI has been involved in processing mica in industrial materials, without changing its valuable natural characteristics.
 As you read this article, you may find that some of the properties of mica could improve your own products.
-Please do not hesitate to contact us.
-We offer a wide selection of materials based on mica, each of them meeting a series of specific requirements and designed for a particular application.
-We will be able to determine the product best suited to your requirements.
-If we cannot find one, we will meet with your engineers to develop a new material to meet your needs.
-We take this approach, emphasizing direct contact, to adapt our products to the real world.
-It allows us to create the materials of tomorrow, today.
+We offer a wide selection of materials based on mica, such as mica tapes, mica sheets, mica gaskets, etc.

 Mica, a gift of nature